wp-plugins/role-scoper/readme.txt

         return $caps;
     }

-* custom post type / taxonomy registration : If they cannot be enabled via Roles > Options > Realm, registration may be applied too late in the WordPress initialization sequence.
+**custom post types / taxonomies** : If they cannot be enabled via Roles > Options > Realm, registration may be applied too late in the WordPress initialization sequence.
 If you use your own register calls, hook them to the init action with a priority of 1 or 2.
 Otherwise, force Role Scoper to initialize later (and possibly break compatibility with other plugins) by adding this to wp-config.php, ABOVE the "stop editing" line :

     define( 'SCOPER_LATE_INIT', true );

-**Attachment Filtering**
+== Attachment Filtering ==

 Read access to uploaded file attachments is normally filtered to match post/page access.

 To disable this attachment filtering, disable the option in Roles > Options or copy the following line to wp-config.php:

     define('DISABLE&#95;ATTACHMENT&#95;FILTERING', true);

 To reinstate attachment filtering, remove the definition from wp-config.php and re-enable File Filtering via Roles > Options.

 To fail with a null response when file access is denied (no WP 404 screen, but still includes a 404 in response header), copy the folling line to wp-config.php:

     define ('SCOPER&#95;QUIET&#95;FILE&#95;404', true);

 Normally, files which are in the uploads directory but have no post/page attachment will not be blocked.
 To block such files, copy the following line to wp-config.php:

     define('SCOPER&#95;BLOCK&#95;UNATTACHED&#95;UPLOADS', true);

-**Hidden Content Teaser**
+== Hidden Content Teaser ==

 The Hidden Content Teaser may be configured to display the first X characters of a post/page if no excerpt or more tag is available.

 To specify the number of characters (default is 50), copy the following line to wp-config.php:

     define('SCOPER&#95;TEASER&#95;NUM&#95;CHARS', 100); // set to any number of your choice